indiana-university/rivet-react/src/components/Header/Header.md

 ```
 <!-- prettier-ignore-end -->

 The HeaderNavigation supports internal app navigation, either as individual links or as dropdowns via the use of HeaderMenu.
-The HeaderIdentity can take individual user tasks as child elements.
 On mobile these navigation elements will be rendered as an accordion (collapse).

 <!-- prettier-ignore-start -->
 ```jsx